NinjaTrader Automated Trading by Algo Futures Trader

 • Target: 8 ticks

-If we assume random price movement without any edge or strategy, the likelihood of hitting the target or stop is inversely proportional to their respective distances from the entry point.
-The shorter distance (the target) has a higher probability of being hit.
+If we assume random price movement without any real edge or strategy, the probability of price hitting the target or stop is broadly related to their relative distances from entry.
+The nearer price objective is more likely to be reached first.

 • Target Being Hit: 75%